Luttra Woman: Discovery

 Wilhelmsson informed the local representative of the Swedish National Heritage Board, teacher and archaeologist Hilding Svensson.
 Svensson inspected the find the following day and forwarded a discovery report to the Board, requesting expert assistance.
 The Board dispatched geologist and archaeologist Karl Esaias Sahlström, along with palynologist Carl Larsson, both from the Geological Survey of Sweden.

 They observed that the skeleton was in an upright position, with the detached skull rolled in such a manner that the chin and foramen magnum were oriented directly upwards.
 A segment of the skeleton had been inadvertently cut through during Wilhelmsson's peat extraction; nevertheless, the skull remained in its discovery position.
 Sahlström, deeming a thorough in situ investigation impractical, arranged for the entire peat block containing the partially embedded skeleton to be excised.
 The block was placed on a Masonite board and, along with several loose bones found in the bog, was transported by train to the Swedish History Museum in Stockholm in a wooden box.
 Following delivery, osteologist and anthropologist Elias Dahr excavated the skeleton from the peat block.

-Three years prior to this discovery, a flint arrowhead had been unearthed in the same bog, approximately 6 m north of the skeleton's location and at an equivalent depth.
-However, researchers were unable to determine whether the arrowhead and the skeleton had been deposited contemporaneously.